-Current Exhibit at Bretton Woods Ski Area Base Lodge: Ski Area Survivors: Prewar American Ski Centers with a History.
+Current Exhibit at the Eastern Slope Inn, North Conway: Ski Area Survivors: Prewar American Ski Centers with a History

 In the 1930s the concept of a ski area was new, based on the recent invention of ski tows and aerial lifts for skiing and, new ski areas were opening up rapidly.
 By the latter half of the decade a handful of American ‘ski centers’, to use the term of the day, had emerged that are recognizably modern, and the foremost among them approached the scale of resorts found in Europe at the time.